zishan0215/old-blog/_posts/2016-02-07-getting-started-with-opencv-1.md

 image = cv::imread("img.jpg");
 ```

-To check if the image has been correctly or not, type
+To check if the image has been correctly read or not, type

 ```
 if(!image.data) {